Juan Castro Blanco National Park

-Juan Castro Blanco National Park is a National Park, part of the Arenal Huetar Norte Conservation Area, in the northern part of Costa Rica.
+Juan Castro Blanco National Park is a national park, that is part of the Arenal Huetar Norte Conservation Area, in northern Costa Rica.

 Location

-Located about 100 km north of San José, to the east of Ciudad Quesada in Alajuela Province.
+The park is located about 100 km north of San José, the Costa Rican capital, to the east of Ciudad Quesada in Alajuela Province.

 Geography

 It contains the active Platanar Volcano, the dormant Porvenir Volcano, and the inactive El Viejo Volcano.
 It was created in 1992 and covers an area of both rain and cloud forest.

 The reserve contains the sources of the Aguas Zarcas, Platanar, Tora, Tres Amigos and La Vieja rivers.

 Lake Pozo Verde is located within the park.